-Food And Entertainment
+Food and Entertainment in Exeter

-Live entertainment can also be found right on campus at the Northcott Theatre, with a year-round varied programme of the highest quality drama, opera, music, dance, comedy and family theatre.
+Live entertainment can also be found right on campus at the Exeter Northcott Theatre, with a year-round varied programme of the highest quality drama, opera, music, dance, comedy and family theatre.

-And if that’s not enough, you can always head back to the quay and peruse the charming craft and gift shops that you’ll find nestled within converted warehouses and other historic buildings.
+And if that’s not enough, you can always head to the quay and peruse the charming craft and gift shops that you’ll find nestled within converted warehouses and other historic buildings.